-Hospital infection surveillance system flawed, say expertsJanuary 14th, 2013 in Diseases, Conditions, Syndromes /
+Hospital infection surveillance system flawed, say expertsJanuary 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Patients recovering from surgery get infections far more often than is being reported, a new study led by De Montfort University has found.